-To facilitate working with the TCGA and other program data tables that the ISB-CGC is hosting in BigQuery, additional reference data tables have been created.
-Others are hosted by Google Cloud Life Sciences.
+ISB-CGC hosts reference data to facilitate working with TCGA and other program data tables.
+Google Cloud Life Sciences also hosts a variety of helpful reference datasets in BigQuery.
 Suggestions for more are welcome at feedback@isb-cgc.org.

-For additional details about each of these tables, please use the BigQuery Table Search.
-To find the reference tables, select Genomic Reference Database under Category.
+For additional details about the ISB-CGC tables, please use the BigQuery Table Search and select Reference Database under the Category filter.